3. Linear motion

 4. …average velocity for its entire journey.

-7. Draw a position vs. time graph and a velocity vs. time graph for an object moving with a steady pace in the positive direction, and then stopping and standing still for several moments.
+7. Draw a position vs. time graph and a velocity vs. time graph for an object moving with a steady pace in the positive direction, and then stopping and staying still for several moments.

-8. Draw a position vs. time graph and a velocity vs. time graph for an object that starts at rest for several moments, then moves at a constantly increasing speed for the next several minutes.
+8. Draw a position vs. time graph and a velocity vs. time graph for an object that starts at rest for several moments, then moves at a constantly increasing speed for the next several moments.

 9. Draw a position vs. time graph and a velocity vs. time graph for an object that speeds up at an increasing rate, travels at a constant rate for a few moments, and then slows down until it stops.